DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ## Creating a New Container

+This container is built to be cloned.
+As such, there is a lot of effort that goes into building it.

+---

+### “Create CT.”

 * I use a browser to login to PVE.

 * At the top-right of the screen, I click the blue ‘Create CT‘ button: